 Photo credit: Flickr – Eric Parker

-Real center of Naples, the historic center was populated by the Greeks during Antiquity.
-It is divided into two parts by Spaccanapoli Street, of Greco-Roman origin.
-The historic center is a UNESCO World Heritage Site, the historic centre is home to more than 1,000 churches and countless fountains and palaces.
-Neapolitan anthill’s nerve center, it is here that everything happens: shops for shopping and bringing back your memories along the Via Toledo, places of outings of all kinds (bars, cafes, restaurants, cinemas, discotheques, etc.), and of course many museums and landmarks, including most of Naple’s famous castles and Palace, with the exception of the Royal Palace of Caserta, located out of the city to the North.
-Don’t miss the National Archaeological Museum, with one of the largest collections of Greek and Roman antiquities in the world, including the remains of the eruption of Vesuvius in 79 in Pompeii).
+Naples’ beating heart, the historic centre was populated by the Greeks during Antiquity.
+The area is into two parts by Spaccanapoli Street, which dates back to Greco-Roman times.
+Listed as a UNESCO World Heritage Site, the historic centre is home to more than 1,000 churches as well as countless fountains and palaces.
+Naples’ hive of activity, the Centro Storico has it all: a range of shops and boutiques lining the Via Toledo, a myriad of places to go out to (bars, cafes, restaurants, cinemas, discotheques, etc.), and of course many museums and landmarks, including most of Naple’s famous castles and Palace, with the exception of the Royal Palace of Caserta, located out of the city to the North.
+Don’t miss the National Archaeological Museum, which houses one of the world’s largest collections of Greek and Roman antiquities, including the remains of the eruption of Mount Vesuvius in 79 in Pompeii).

 It will also be necessary to visit the underground Naples – Napoli sotterranea -, a vast network of 80 kilometers of cavities and underground tunnels dug by Man in the volcanic tuff.
-The accommodations will be among the most expensive in the city, but the position is central: a good compromise and one of the best places to stay in Naples.
+Though accommodation will be among the most expensive in the city, you won’t be more central: a good compromise and one of the best places to stay in Naples.

 Photo credit: Flickr – sarahtarno